 12. My accountant submits my VAT returns.
 Will that still be OK?

 Provided that your accountant uses their own MTD compatible software to submit your VAT returns to HMRC and is registered as your tax agent, then yes they can.
 However, you will need to provide them with access to your accounting data through digital links.

 13. Can I become MTD compliant before 1st April 2019, so I can make sure I am fully compliant and can test the software?

 Yes, you can – HMRC is running an MTD pilot programme, from 1 April 2018, and you can request to submit your VAT return details digitally.
 The pilot programme is initially restricted to a limited number of businesses with straightforward VAT profiles.
 It will, however, be expanded in the run up to 1 April 2019 to allow greater numbers and more complex businesses to apply.

 14. What if I experience problems and I do not meet the new MTD requirements by 1 April 2019?

-HMRC has confirmed that there will be a ‘soft landing’ period between April 2019 and March 2020, in which there will be no financial penalties for record keeping failures.
-There must, however, be a digital link between your accounting records and HMRC from the outset at 1 April 2019.
+There must be a digital link between your accounting records and HMRC from the outset at 1 April 2019.
+HMRC has, however, confirmed that there will be a ‘soft landing’ period between April 2019 and March 2020, in which there will be no financial penalties for record keeping failures.

 If you would like the opportunity to discuss how MTD will impact upon your business and understand the steps you will need to take to ensure that you are fully MTD compliant by 1 April 2019, please contact your usual RSM VAT adviser to arrange a meeting or contact John Forth or Ian Carpenter.